| | Herb Lachman, M.D. Department of Psychiatry, Program in

 Listservs of child psychiatrists, neurologists, and therapists who

+can recommend children into the study.
 These sibling pairs are now undergoing comprehensive diagnostic

 assessments, performed by masters level interviewers.
 Diagnoses